 In 1929 she was appointed London Organiser for branches of The Women’s Freedom League.
 For 8th March 1928 she was organising a NUSEC meeting at the Queen’s Hall and Mortimer Hall, with a little advice from Eleanor Rathbone to ensure Labour MPs came – both Lady Astor and Baldwin spoke.

 A speaker as well as an organiser from 1932 (at least), Dorothy was living at 51a St. Mary’s Road, Ealing.
+She frequently appears in the suffrage press as the organiser of events.

 WHAT DOROTHY DID NEXT